Inker

-The inker (sometimes credited as the finisher or embellisher) is one of the two line artists in traditional comic book production.
+The inker (sometimes credited as the finisher or embellisher) is one of the two line artists in traditional American comic book production.

 After the penciller creates a drawing with pencil, the inker interprets this drawing by outlining and embellishing it with a pencil, an ink pen or a brush with black ink.
 Inking was necessary in the traditional printing process as presses could not reproduce pencilled drawings.
 Another specialist, the letterer, handles the "inking" of text and word balloons, while the colorist applies color to the final inked art submitted by the inker.

 Workflow

-While inking involves tracing pencil lines in a literal sense, it is an act of creative interpretation rather than rote copying.
+While inking can involve tracing pencil lines in a literal sense, it is an act of creative interpretation rather than rote copying.
 Inkers fine-tune the composition by adding the proper thickness to lines, creating visual contrast through shading, and making other artistic choices.
 A pencil drawing can have many shades of grey depending on the hardness of the graphite used, and the pressure applied by the artist, but an ink line generally can be only solid black.
 Accordingly, the inker has to translate pencil shading into patterns of ink, for example by using closely spaced parallel lines, feathering, or cross-hatching.
 The result is that the final look of a penciller's art can vary enormously depending on the inker.

 An experienced inker paired with a novice penciler might also be responsible for correcting anatomical or other mistakes, modifying facial expressions, or changing or improving the artwork in a variety of other ways.
 Alternatively, an inker may do the basic layout of the page, give the work to another artist to do more detailed pencil work, and then ink the page themself (as Joe Simon often did when inking Jack Kirby, or when Michael T. Gilbert collaborated with penciler P. Craig Russell on the Elric of Melniboné series).

 The division between penciller and inker described here is most frequently found where the penciller and inker are hired independently of each other by the publisher.
 Where an artist instead hires their own assistants, the roles are less structured; an artist might, for example, ink all the faces of the characters while leaving the assistant to ink in the backgrounds, or work with the inker in a more collaborative fashion.
-Among Neal Adams' Crusty Bunkers, one inker may have been responsible for the characters' heads, another doing bodies, and a third embellishing backgrounds.
+Among Neal Adams' Crusty Bunkers artists' studio collective, one inker may have been responsible for the characters' heads, another doing bodies, and a third embellishing backgrounds.
 The inking duo Akin & Garvey had a similar arrangement, with one inking the figures and the other the backgrounds.

+In Europe, the division of art into pencilling and inking is less common, and well-known artists typically ink and letter their own work.